 When line or copy editing non-fiction, ‘made up words’ (neologisms) are not allowed unless the author has explained exactly what they mean by that term.
 When editing fiction, neologisms may or may not be allowed, depending on the style and type of audience.

 The only universal rule of poetry editing is simply to ensure the poet’s personal meaning and the essence of their poem is conveyed to the reader as clearly (and as poetically) as possible.

 Other aspects of editing poetry

 - have lots of experience in reading and writing poetry

 - have ‘poetic instinct’ in addition to a good understanding of metre

-- work very collaboratively with the poet, and be honest about what ‘sounds’ right and what doesn’t; which stanzas are the best and which ones need work, and why; words that need to be improved or deleted
+- be honest with the poet about what ‘sounds’ right and what doesn’t; which stanzas are the best and which ones need work, and why; words that need to be improved or deleted

-- be respectful of the poet’s views, and original and ultimate choice of words, at all times, even while suggesting improvements to those words.
+- be respectful of the poet’s views and choice of words at all times, even when suggesting improvements to those words.